-For every bump in pay or bonus you receive, you allow 10% of the amount towards lifestyle creep and then put the other 90% towards destroying debt or aggressively investing.
+For every bump in pay, bonus, or unexpected money that you receive: 10% of the money goes towards lifestyle creep and the other 90% goes towards building wealth.

-Personally, I think this is ridiculous.
-I don’t disagree that physicians (and other health care workers) are notoriously bad at spending money, but with a little training even the financial beast of lifestyle creep can be tamed.
+Honestly, this line of reasoning is ridiculous.
+I don’t disagree that physicians (and other health care workers) are notoriously bad at spending too much money, but with a little training even the financial beast of lifestyle creep can be tamed.

 The 10% Rule allows us to given 10% to the heart while we apply the other 90% towards wise financial decisions (destroying debt, investing in low-cost index funds, starting a backdoor Roth, saving for your kids 529, etc).